IISSI2-IS-2025/.github/profile/README.md

   ## Deliverables
   ### 1st Deliverable:
     Implement the described functional requirements in the backend:
-    * FR3: Add, edit and remove products to a new order.
+    * FR4: Confirm a new order (dismissing orders is a functional requirement only for frontend).
     * FR5: Listing my confirmed orders.
     * FR8: Edit/delete order.